RezBuilds/sovereign/README.md

 9. Click ```Connect```

-Specter will automatically utilize the existing Tor configuration used for Bitcoin Core.
+Specter will automatically utilize the existing Tor configuration used for Bitcoin Knots.
 To validate this yourself, you can check the Specter Desktop logs for any Tor-related messages or errors.
 If everything is configured correctly, you should see no issues or warnings regarding Tor.

 10. Check Specter logs for any errors/issues
     ```bash copy